ShonenTheoryShonenTheory

 In Pokemon, trainers form bonds with their Pokemon, who possess unique strengths, weaknesses, and abilities.
 The relationship between trainer and Pokemon directly affects their effectiveness in battle and overall growth.

-Gift Based Power Systems
+8. Gift-Based Power Systems

 These power systems showcase abilities granted by divine entities, supernatural creatures, powerful figures, or destiny.
 The recipient is usually chosen as the protagonist for a specific role or purpose.

 In My Hero Academia, Deku inherits One For All, a power passed down through generations.
-This quirk accumulates strength from its previous users, giving Deku the responsibility and ability to grow exponentially stronger.
+This Quirk accumulates strength from its previous users, giving Deku the responsibility and ability to grow exponentially stronger.

 In Kaiju No. 8, Kafka is granted immense strength and resilience after a sentient Kaiju fuses with his body.